char-lotl/traveller-cc/readme.md

 ## License

-TBD.
-All rights reserved for now.
+MIT License.
+See `LICENSE` file for details.